Audio Describer/Narrator Training

 the Audio Description Project.

-Note: This training session is not
+Note: This training is not

 sponsored by the ACB or the Audio Description Project.